bradleyschacht/LasVegasWorkshop2025/labs/01 - Getting started.md

 <h3 id = "1.3">1.3 - T-SQL notebooks</h3>

+1. Download [The Workshop.ipynb](<../assets/code/The Workshop.ipynb>) notebook (found in the assets/code folder of the GitHub repo) and save it to your computer.
+This notebook will be used throughout the remaining labs so you do not need to copy/paste code frequently from the GitHub repo to the Fabric UX.
+For details on how the lab steps correspond to notebook cells review the **Notebook based experience** section near the bottom of the [workshop homepage](<../README.md>).

-1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in Lab 0 by selecting the **workspace icon** from the left navigation bar.
+1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in *Lab 0 - Lab environment setup* by selecting the **workspace icon** from the left navigation bar.

     *Note: The icons on the navigation bar can be pinned and unpinned.
 Therefore, the icons you see may differ from the screenshot.*